unitaryfund/mitiq/docs/source/guide/guide_04-factories.rst

 .. testoutput::

    Error with linear_fac: 0.0291
-   Error with richardson_fac: 0.0017
+   Error with richardson_fac: 0.0070
    Error with poly_fac: 0.0110

 =============================================
 Very low-level usage of a factory
 =============================================

-On could also emulate the action of the ``self.iterate`` method, by manually measuring individual expectation values and saving them into the factory.
+It is also possible to emulate the action of the ``self.iterate`` method by manually measuring individual expectation values and saving them, one by one, into the factory.

 .. note::
-   In a typical scenario, for a normal user of ``mitiq``  such a deep level of control is likely unnecessary.
+   In a typical scenario, such a deep level of control is likely unnecessary.
-   However this section can be instructive to understand the internal structure of the Factory class.
-This can be particularly useful for advanced users who are interested to develop a custom ``Factory`` or to directly contribute to ``mitiq``.
+   Anyway, this section can be still instructive to understand the internal structure of the Factory class.
+This can be particularly useful for advanced users who are interested in developing a custom ``Factory`` or in directly contributing to ``mitiq``.

 .. testcode::